RanjanRavi2398/RanjanRavi2398.github.io/README.md

-# RanjanRavi2398.github.io
-This is Personal Website.I have created with the help of web development tools like HTML5,CSS, and Javascript.
+This is Personal portfolio.I have created with the help of web development tools like HTML5,CSS, and Javascript.